-Select an existing Client SSL profile

-If you created a Client SSL profile for this implementation select it from the list.
+- Select an existing Client SSL profile If you created a Client SSL profile for this implementation select it from the list.
 If you select an existing Client SSL profile, the rest of the questions in this section disappear.
-Continue with the next section.

-Create a new Client SSL profile

-Select this option for the iApp to create a new Client SSL profile
+Continue with the next section. - Create a new Client SSL profile Select this option for the iApp to create a new Client SSL profile - a.

-- i).
 Which SSL certificate do you want to use?
-Select the SSL certificate you imported for this implementation. - ii).
+Select the SSL certificate you imported for this implementation. - b.
 Which SSL private key do you want to use?
-Select the associated SSL private key. - iii).
-Which intermediate certificate do you want to use?
-Advanced b.
-Which Server SSL profile do you want to use?

-If your deployment requires an intermediate or chain certificate, select the appropriate certificate from the list.
+Select the associated SSL private key. - Which intermediate certificate do you want to use?
+Advanced If your deployment requires an intermediate or chain certificate, select the appropriate certificate from the list.